 Steve Perry – Traces (Album Review)

-Let’s face it, most fans would love nothing more than to see Steve Perry return to Journey.
-The band’s most famous lead vocalist, and a part of their most successful years, the last time anyone saw Perry share the stage with Journey was in the late ’90s.
-Unfortunately, he was faced with a difficult decision to cast away from his life in Journey, and a difficult decision it was, since Perry devoted all his energies to the band for over two decades.
-Speaking of which, two decades have passed since Perry’s departure from Journey, and in that time he has not put out any new music a part of any other band or as a solo artist.
+Unfortunately, he was faced with the difficult decision of casting away from his life in Journey, and it was a difficult decision since Perry had devoted all his energies to the band for over two decades.
+Two decades have passed since Perry departed from Journey, and at that time, he has not put out any new music, been a part of any other band, or been a solo artist.
 So what has Mr. Perry been up to?

-A highlight of the record, “Sun Shines Gray” shows Perry can still rock with the best of them, leaving a lasting impression that should find the song earning airplay on various platforms.
+A highlight of the record, “Sun Shines Gray,” shows Perry can still rock with the best of them, leaving a lasting impression that should find the song earning airplay on various platforms.
 This is while other tracks, such as “You Belong To Me” and “Easy To Love,” showcase a more mellow, smooth maturity that fans will fully indulge in.
-Catching you by surprise, Perry sneaks in a cover of The Beatles song “I Need You,” penned by the late George Harrison and boldly featured on 1965’s Help!
-Then Traces’ closer “We Fly” really takes things to the next level as it slowly builds on ambient instrumentation while Perry’s singing remains the main focus, reflecting on past love, painting a vivid, moving picture.
+Catching you by surprise, Perry sneaks in a cover of The Beatles’ song “I Need You,” penned by the late George Harrison and boldly featured on 1965’s Help!
+Then Traces’ closer “We Fly” takes things to the next level as it slowly builds on ambient instrumentation while Perry’s singing remains the main focus, reflecting on past love, painting a vivid, moving picture.

 Purchase Traces: